notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ## Preferences

-For the descriptions below, if it's a checkbox `☐`, the description applies if the checkbox is enabled.
-(For options where the opposite behavior might not be obvious, it may also explicitly describe what the unchecked behavior is.)
+For the descriptions below, if it's a checkbox `☐`, the description applies if the checkbox is checked.
+For options where the opposite behavior might not be obvious, it may also explicitly describe what the unchecked behavior is.
+(Checkbox states will be referred to as `checked` for `☑`, `unchecked` for `☐`, and `disabled` when it's greyed out so that you cannot toggle the state of the checkbox, and `enabled` if the grey has been removed.)

 ### General